BitcoinUnlimited/BUIP/BUIP-UAHF/buip-uahf-technical-spec.md

 any BUIP-UAHF hard fork special rules (see REQ-DISABLE)

-### REQ-3 (fork block must be > 1MB and <= 8MB)
+### REQ-3 (fork block must be > 1MB)

-The client shall enforce a block size larger than 1,000,000 bytes but not exceeding 8,000,000 for the fork block.
+The client shall enforce a block size larger than 1,000,000 bytes for the fork block.

-RATIONALE: This enforces the hard fork from the original 1MB chain, prevents a re-organization of the forked chain to the original chain, and guards against an attacking much larger fork block.
+RATIONALE: This enforces the hard fork from the original 1MB chain and prevents a re-organization of the forked chain to the original chain.

 ### REQ-4-1 (set EB to minimum of 8MB at fork)